 As the reduction of overweight, the treatment of moderate obesity stem from the desire to conform to an ambient fashion, or to “feel better about one’s skin”, as the treatment of morbid obesity comes from a need most often medically justified.

-Several high-level scientific publications on large population studies, comparing obese-control subjects (non-operated) and obese surgery (mostly by-pass), have shown that the weight reduction achieved by Surgery significantly reduced arterial hypertension, diabetes and especially significantly reduced, in the short, medium, and long-term mortality of the surgical population (compared to non-operated controls).
+Several high-level scientific publications on large population studies, comparing obese-control subjects (non-operated) and obese surgery (mostly by-pass), have shown that the weight reduction achieved by Surgery significantly reduced arterial hypertension, diabetes, and especially significantly reduced, in the short, medium, and long-term mortality of the surgical population (compared to non-operated controls).

 IV.
 How to treat?

-The change in behaviors that led to obesity is obviously the treatment of choice: an overall drop in intake, qualitative changes, increased spending, through regular physical activity, daily.
+The change in behaviors that led to obesity is obviously the treatment of choice: an overall drop in intake, qualitative changes, and increased spending, through regular physical activity, daily.
 It is simple to state, much more difficult to implement, and especially to observe in a sustainable way.
-This always requires medical support, nutritionist, psychologist.
+This always requires medical support, a nutritionist, and psychologist.
 This single change in behavior should be enough to treat obesities not too severe and not too old.

 Unfortunately, this classic, necessary and indispensable path in all cases is frequently marked by failures and relapses.
-Major efforts, tense, are followed by abandonment, discouragement leading in a few weeks or months to the return of lost pounds.
+Major efforts, tense, are followed by abandonment, and discouragement leading in a few weeks or months to the return of lost pounds.

 It is the failure of these “medical” treatments, the rule in morbid, massive obesity, which has led to the research and development of surgical procedures and has been for many years.

-Currently, it is recognized, as we have seen above, that beyond a certain overload, its sustainability for years, and that after successful attempts, even serious, well monitored and effective behavior change (loss of 20, 30, or even 50 kilos), a “simple” change in behavior by a regime is doomed to failure.
+Currently, it is recognized, as we have seen above, that beyond a certain overload, its sustainability for years, and that after successful attempts, even serious, well monitored, and effective behavior change (loss of 20, 30, or even 50 kilos), a “simple” change in behavior by a regime is doomed to failure.